 - I’ll keep those settings going until my milk slows, and then I hit that bacon button again to speed it up and try to get another let down, which leads to more milk!

-It took some trial and error, and tips from others but this totally works for me! @Legendairymilk put together an awesome cheat sheet with all this info.
-It’s shared in my pump review highlight so go check it out!
+It took some trial and error, and tips from others but this totally works for me!
+I hope it does the same for you!

 6 Pros of the Spectra S2